Money Management Mistake #1 -

-It’s generally advisable to invest in your employer’s retirement plan first, contributing at least enough to capture 100 percent of any employer match.
-That way, you're not leaving any money on the table.
-Then, assess your situation and how contributing to an IRA can help you to come out on top of your retirement goals.
+It’s generally a good idea to invest in your employer’s retirement plan first, contributing at least enough to capture 100 percent of any employer match.
+That way, you're not leaving free money on the table.

 Money Management Mistake #5 -

 Not Factoring in Healthcare Costs